Emergency Dental Care

 Are you having a dental emergency?

-If you suspect that you are experiencing a dental emergency in or around Denver, NC, kindly reach out to us immediately at (980) 222-7501 to schedule a same-day appointment.
-In case it is outside our regular office hours (Monday – Thursday, 8 a.m. – 5 p.m., and Friday, 7 a.m. – 3 p.m.), or we are unable to answer the phone, please leave a message, and we will get back to you at our earliest convenience.
+If you suspect that you are experiencing a dental emergency in or around Denver, NC, kindly reach out to us immediately at (980) 222-7501 to schedule an appointment.
+In case it is outside our regular office hours (Monday – Thursday, 8 a.m. – 5 p.m., and Friday, 7 a.m. – 3 p.m.), or we are unable to answer the phone, please leave a message describing your dental emergency, and we will get back to you at our earliest convenience.

 Cost of a Dental Emergency in Denver, NC

 What is a Dental Emergency?

-Dental emergencies refer to any urgent dental issues that require immediate attention to control bleeding, save a tooth, treat a severe infection, or alleviate intense pain.
-Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
-If your dentist is unavailable, see urgent care at your nearest medical facility.
+Dental emergencies refer to any pressing dental issue that demands immediate action to manage bleeding, preserve a tooth, address a critical infection, or alleviate severe pain.
+Serious infections or tooth abscesses have the potential to be life-threatening and you should call your dentist immediately.
+If we are unable to be reached, seek urgent care at the nearest medical facility.

 If any of the following statements apply to you, you are having a dental emergency and should contact us immediately.